 Last week I picked up a little project I started much earlier.

 Occasionally I participate in a tender, but usually the competition for that is quite fierce.
 That's what I found out a few years ago, when a school in Waalwijk asked for a design for a statue of the faun Pan, after a bronze statue of Pan in front of the school was stolen .
 I made a small scale model in plasticine, with the idea to carve it in granite.
-Because the design was not chosen, it ended up in a corner, but I thought it was a droll statue, and decided to enlarge it to 90 cms.
+Because the design was not chosen, it ended up in a corner, but I still thought it was a droll statue, and decided to enlarge it to 90 cms.

 I enlarged the model out of greenish foam, a kind of easy to work isolation foam, that can be worked quite detailed.
 But when I got to the legs, I realised I didn't know exactly how goat's hoofs look like.